DamianoGubiani/AD_assesment/README.md

-# AD_assesment
+# AD assesment
+---
-this is a repository that explain and how to fix , the most common Active Directory miss configuration
+this is a repository that explain the most common Active Directory miss configuration and how to fix them